rayattack/pidentity/README.md

 Every information system has:

-- Content: this is the data you might want to protect i.e. data stored in the system or system(s)
+- **Content**: this is the data you might want to protect i.e. data stored in the system or system(s)

-- Contacts: Entities that want to come in contact with the data (owner of the data, someone granted access by owner, hacker, application) etc.
+- **Contacts**: Entities that want to come in contact with the data (owner of the data, someone granted access by owner, hacker, application) etc.

-- Context: Information outside the data i.e. dates or times when no one is allowed to update content, ip address of a contact etc, information that is not a part of **Content**
+- **Context**: Information outside the data i.e. dates or times when no one is allowed to update content, ip address of a contact etc, information that is not a part of the **Content**

-- Contracts: What is a legal or illegal operation when Content, Contact, Context is combined together
+- **Contracts**: What is a legal or illegal operation when Content, Contact, Context is combined together

-- Controls: The system, processes, tools etc. that deny or allows operations _to_ and _on_ content
+- **Controls**: The system, processes, tools etc. that deny or allows operations _to_ and _on_ content

 So how does this all relate to C5 - From the definition it means:
 You (your application, company) wants to **control** (allow, deny access _to_ or limit actions _on_) **content** (data, information) from **contact** (application, hacker, human)